jhui/jhui.github.io/_posts/2017-03-14-TensorFlow-tutorial.markdown

 with tf.Session() as sess:
     sess.run(init)
 ```
 We train our data with 1000 iterations.
-For every 100 iteration, we compute the loss and print it out.
+For every 100 iterations, we compute the loss and print it out.
 ```python
 for i in range(1000):
    sess.run(train, {x:x_train, y:y_train})